↑

 1 Set Your Experience Goals – A Pivotal Way to Choose Christmas Activities to Avoid Stress!

-To begin, decide what kind of holiday season you’d like to experience.
+Decide what kind of holiday season you’d like to experience.
 This is your experience goal.
-And, if you’re a person of faith, prayerfully decide what your goal will be for the Advent and Christmas season.
+And, if you’re a person of faith, prayerfully decide what your goal will be for the Advent and Christmas seasons.

 Then, verbalize and write down each family member’s goal (very young children excluded, of course), understanding that there’s no right or wrong goal.